-44. Termination of Employment
+46. Termination of Employment

-- 44.1 The employment of a part-time employee under this sub-clause may be terminated in line with this Agreement. - 44.2 Any termination entitlements payable while an employee is working part-time, or full-time after transferring from part-time work, under this subclause, will be calculated by referring to the full-time rate of pay at the time of termination.
-All service as a full-time employee will qualify the employee for a termination entitlement based on the period of full-time employment and all service as a part-time employee on a pro-rata basis.
+- 46.1 The employment of a part-time employee under this sub-Clause may be terminated in line with this Agreement. - 46.2 Any termination entitlements payable while an employee is working parttime, or full-time after transferring from part-time work, under this subclause, will be calculated by referring to the full-time rate of pay at the time of termination.
+All service as a full-time employee will qualify the employee for a termination entitlement based on the period of fulltime employment and all service as a part-time employee on a pro-rata basis.

-45. Communication during Parental Leave
+47. Communication during Parental Leave

-- 45.1 Council will take steps to ensure that an employee on parental leave will be informed if a definite decision has been made to introduce significant change.
-Council will discuss with an employee any major effect the change will have on the status or responsibility level of the position they held before starting parental leave. - The employee will take reasonable steps to inform the Council about any significant matter that will affect their decision regarding the length of parental leave, their intention to return to work and whether they intend asking to return to work on a part-time basis.
-The employee will also notify the Council of changes of address or other contact details, which might affect the Council's ability to comply with Clause 45.1.
+- 47.1 Council will take steps to ensure that an employee on parental leave will be informed if a definite decision has been made to introduce significant change.
+Council will discuss with an employee any major effect the change will have on the status or responsibility level of the position they held before starting parental leave. - 47.2 Council will support employees on parental leave to stay connected with their workplace and assist with their transition back to work.
+Keeping in Touch